Olooce/FedhaYouthGroupSystem-SCO200_Project/README.md

 ## Overview

-The **Fedha Youth Group System** is a computerized information system developed as part of the SCO200 – Object Oriented Programming II Project.
-It is designed to facilitate the operations of the Fedha Youth Group, an organization dedicated to empowering youths aged 18 to 35 by providing savings and loan services.
+The **Fedha Youth Group System** is a computerized information system developed as an assessment project for students taking SCO200 – Object Oriented Programming II in semester I 2024/2025 at **Kenyatta University**.
+It is designed to facilitate the operations of the Fedha Youth Group, a hypothetical organization dedicated to empowering youths aged 18 to 35 by providing savings and loan services.

 ### Purpose

 This system aims to streamline the management of member accounts, loan processing, and financial operations, making it easier for members to manage their contributions and access loans.
-The application has been extended to demonstrate a basic **Core Banking System (CBS)** and/or **Enterprise Resource Planning (ERP)** functionality.
+The project's scope has been extended to demonstrate a basic **Core Banking System (CBS)** and  **Enterprise Resource Planning (ERP)** functionality.

 ## Features